OlumideOlufowose/CypressAuto/README.md

 # CypressAuto
- Automated Web-Based Tests Using Cypress Javascript Framewark with a Page Object Model Approach.
+ Automated Web-Based Tests Using Cypress Javascript Framework with a Page Object Model Approach.

 Pre-requisite for Cypress Automation